Suicide of Daniele Alves Lopes

-Daniele Alves Lopes was a Brazilian teenager who jumped to her death from an office building in São Paulo's central business district.
-She was 16 years old.
-The suicide was filmed by a Brazilian news show, Aqui Agora and shown on SBT.
-This broadcast led to a surge in ratings, and a national conversation about the sensationalized, violent and amoral nature of that news show.
+Daniele Alves Lopes was a 16-year-old Brazilian who jumped to her death from the Centro Comercial Presidente building in São Paulo's central business district.
+The suicide was filmed by a Brazilian news show, Aqui Agora, and shown on SBT.
+This broadcast led to a surge in ratings and a national conversation about the sensationalized, violent, and amoral nature of the show.

 Death

-On July 5, 1993, Daniele Lopes, despondent from a recent romantic break-up, climbed out on a 7th story parapet of an office building where she worked as a receptionist.
-While contemplating her fate, police and a news crew arrived and started filming.
+On July 5, 1993, Daniele Lopes, despondent from a recent romantic break-up, climbed out on a seventh-story parapet of an office building where she worked as a receptionist.
+While she was contemplating her fate, police and a news crew arrived and started filming.
 The events were filmed until after the girl jumped, but the scene was cut before she reached the ground.

 When the unedited footage was shown on Brazilian national television, it caused a spike in ratings.
-Lopes' youth and broken heart may have romanticized and contributed to the interest in the incident.
+Lopes's youth and broken heart may have romanticized and contributed to the interest in the incident.

-An edited version of the suicide was also shown on American television, with commentary.